Did you know that workers in Washington State may be entitled to paid family and medical leave benefits that most other

-There are two types of paid leave available through this program:
+There are two types of paid leave available through the PFML program:

 - Medical leave for your illness, treatment, or preventative care

 - Family leave for a family member’s illness or other qualifying family events

 You could qualify for medical leave if you have suffered a severe health condition that prevents you from working.

 Family leave benefits may be used to care for a family member with a serious health condition, for bonding with a new baby or child (biological, adopted, foster, or stepchild), or for military family leave.

 The Washington PFML program covers up to 12 weeks of paid leave a year, depending on the medical provider.

 A private disability insurance plan will likely provide a higher portion of your typical earnings than PFML.
 For example, most short-term disability plans cover 80-100% of your weekly gross income rather than a statewide average.

-To qualify for coverage from the Paid Family and Medical Leave program in Washington State, you must meet these basic requirements:
+To qualify for coverage from the Paid Family and Medical Leave program, you must meet these basic requirements:

 - You must have worked at least 820 hours over the previous year (roughly 16 hours a week) –– this can include combined hours worked at more than one employer.